DimaEnotoff/FriendlyCLP/Readme.md

 ### Mobile friendly

 Slash, colon, dot and other special characters that are commonly used in most CLIs are cumbersome to type on mobile phone keyboard.
-To address this issue Friendly CLP uses spaces to separate command groups, commands and parameters from each other.
+To address this issue Friendly CLP uses spaces to separate command groups, commands and arguments from each other.

 ### Other features

 - Easy to add commands and organise them in groups
-- Easy to add command parameters, most commonly used data types are readily available, creating a custom parameter data type is straightforward
+- Easy to add command arguments, most commonly used data types are readily available, creating a custom argument data type is straightforward
 - All required parsing is done automatically, payload code is called only if command line is valid
 - Meaningful error messages are given if parsing fails
 - Help articles are generated automatically